naja-js/naja/docs/1.x/ui-binding.md

 The current origin is allowed by default, i.e. it does not matter whether the `href` in the link points to a relative path or an absolute one.

+?> The custom selector feature and allowed origins check are available since version 1.1.0.

 ## Manual dispatch